applicaster/developer.applicaster.com/book/error-monitoring/error-monitoring-ios.md

-# Crashlog plugin - iOS
+# Error Monitoring plugin - iOS

-The iOS Crashlog plugin for Zapp is based on `ZPCrashlogsBaseProvider` implementing the `ZPCrashlogsPluginProtocol`.
+The iOS Error Monitoring plugin for Zapp is based on `ZPCrashlogsBaseProvider` implementing the `ZPCrashlogsPluginProtocol`.
-The `ZPCrashlogsPluginProtocol` goes through all of the functions for initializing a crashlog provider.
+The `ZPCrashlogsPluginProtocol` goes through all of the functions for initializing an error monitoring provider.

-## Create a new crashlog provider
+## Create a new Error Monitoring provider

-This chapter describes how to build a crashlog provider plugin.
+This chapter describes how to build an error monitoring provider plugin.
 What kind of preparations are necessary, which protocol methods should be implemented etc.

 ### General Implementation

 Before you start, please do the following important steps:

 1. In your cocoapods files, add a dependency to `ZappCrashlogsPluginsSDK`.
-This dependency is a mandatory dependency for your crashlog provider plugin.
+This dependency is a mandatory dependency for your error monitoring provider plugin.
 The dependency is available from the public repository cocoapods source `git@github.com:applicaster/PluginsBuilderCocoaPods.git`.
 2. Create a new class for you plugin adapter that inherits from ZPCrashlogsBaseProvider.
 3. Import `ZappCrashlogsPluginsSDK` and `ZappPlugins`
 4. Start the plugin development

 *__Notes__:*

-* By inheriting `ZPCrashlogsBaseProvider` which is a base class for a crashlog provider protocol you can wrap your crashlog provider logic and use it inside the Zapp app.
+* By inheriting `ZPCrashlogsBaseProvider` which is a base class for an error monitoring provider protocol you can wrap your error monitoring provider logic and use it inside the Zapp app.
 * `ZappCrashlogsPluginsSDK` has a dependency to `ZappPlugins`.
 This SDK is not mandatory but it gives the developer access to use the Applicaster plugin tools, extensions, helper methods, ZappConnector logic, etc.
-* The `ZPCrashlogsBaseProvider` class implements the `ZPCrashlogsPluginProtocol` protocol which is the protocol you should implement in every crashlog provider plugin.
+* The `ZPCrashlogsBaseProvider` class implements the `ZPCrashlogsPluginProtocol` protocol which is the protocol you should implement in every error monitoring provider plugin.

 ### Protocol description